 At the Capital Planning Committee meeting of April 30, 2018, Capital Planning staff directed the ESER Program Manager to suspend four (4) ESER 2014 projects - 2 police and 2 fire - to approximate the \$8.645M needed to align with the modified Traffic Company & Forensic Services Division project scope.
-These projects will remain suspended until the trade bid packages are largely bought-out and the true TCFSD budget deficit understood, expected to occur in December 2019 to spring 2020.
+These projects will remain suspended until the trade bid packages are largely bought-out and the true TCFSD budget deficit understood.
 The COVID-19 pandemic has delayed several of the final bids, such as site related scopes.
-The COVID-19 pandemic has also introduced cost impacts, including those associated with mandatory conformance with the San Francisco Health Officer's Orders and Directives.
+It has also introduced cost impacts, including those associated with mandatory conformance with the San Francisco Health Officer's Orders and Directives.

-Under Neighborhood Fire Stations component, Fireboat Station 35 has completed structural steel and concrete work and framing of the exterior and interior walls has commenced; the Focused Scope category projects are proceeding apace, adhering to stipulated schedules and budgets.
+Under Neighborhood Fire Stations component, Fireboat Station 35 progressed the work at the exterior envelope and interior walls and began installation of piles at Pier 22/2; the Focused Scope category projects are proceeding apace, adhering to stipulated schedules and budgets.

-Under Police Facilities component, the Northern, Taraval, and Richmond Station Renovation Project obtained Substantial Completion on May 5, 2020; the Park and Ingleside Station Project is anticipated to achieve Final Completion in August 2020; work on the Bayview and Tenderloin Station Project is projected to be finished in September 2020.
+Under Police Facilities component, the Northern, Taraval, and Richmond Station Renovation Project obtained Substantial Completion on May 5, 2020; the Park and Ingleside Station Project is anticipated to achieve Final Completion in November 2020; the Bayview and Tenderloin Station Project is anticipated to achieve Final Completion in December 2020.

 The Public Utilities Commission manages the projects under the Auxiliary Water Supply System and the Emergency Firefighting Water System components for both programs.
 Construction continued on the Pumping Station 2 (WD-2687) contract.
-Bids for Clarendon Supply Pipeline (WD-2861) were received in June 2020 and are being evaluated.
-Contract for 19th Ave Pipeline (2652J) was awarded in May 2020.
-Terry Francois Boulevard/Mission Rock/Warriors Way Pipeline (DB-129.1) construction completion is expected October 2020.
+Contract for Clarendon Supply Pipeline (WD-2861) was awarded in September 2020.
+Contract for 19th Ave Pipeline (2652J)